The EUI ranks second out of DAC donors when it comes to total bilateral allocable funding for projects related to gender equality.

 EUI gender funding is guided by a number of strategies:

 - ‘European Consensus on Development’ and the EU Global Strategy guide DG INTPA’s gender equality work.
-These documents identify equality and women’s empowerment as a cross-cutting issue for all EU policies and name priorities including empowering women and girls, ending violence against women, and girls, and ending harmful practices.
+These documents identify equality and women’s empowerment as a cross-cutting issue for all EU policies and set out priorities including empowering women and girls, ending violence against women, and girls, and ending harmful practices.

 GAP III is based on five pillars:

-- Ensuring 85% of all new actions related to external relations contribute to gender equality and women's empowerment by 2025;
+- Ensuring 85% of all new actions related to external relations contribute to gender equality and women's empowerment by 2025 (in 2021, 70% of new External Actions contributed to gender equality);

 - Accelerating progress by focusing on the key thematic areas of engagement including: